 Always add fillers in a two-step process:

-- Mix the desired quantity of resin and hardener thoroughly before adding fillers.
+- Mix the desired quantity of epoxy resin and hardener thoroughly before adding fillers.
 Begin with a small batch-allow room for the filler.

 - Blend in small handfuls or scoops of the appropriate filler until the desired consistency is reached (see chart below).

 For maximum strength, add only enough filler to completely bridge gaps between surface without sagging or running out of the joint or gap.
 A small amount should squeeze out of joints when clamped.
 For thick mixtures, don’t fill the mixing cup more than 1/3 full of epoxy before adding filler.
-When making fairing compounds, stir in as much 407 or 410 as you can blend in smoothly—for easy sanding, the thicker the better.
+When making epoxy fairing compounds, stir in as much 407 Low-Density Filler or 410 Microlight Filler as you can blend in smoothly—for easy sanding, the thicker the better.
 Be sure all of the filler is thoroughly blended before the mixture is applied.
-Spread the mixture into a thinner layer, either around the inside of the mixing cup or onto a flat non-porous surface or palette, to extend its working life.
+Spread the epoxy mixture into a thinner layer, either around the inside of the mixing cup or onto a flat non-porous surface or palette, to extend its working life.

 Epoxy can be thickened to the ideal consistency needed for a particular job.
 The procedures in this manual refer to four common consistencies: syrup, catsup, mayonnaise and peanut butter.